Progress MS-21

-Progress MS-21 (Прогресс МC-21), Russian production No.451, identified by NASA as Progress 82P, is a Progress spaceflight launched by Roscosmos to resupply the International Space Station (ISS).
-It is the 174th flight of a Progress spacecraft.
+Progress MS-21 (Прогресс МC-21), Russian production No.451, identified by NASA as Progress 82P, was a Progress spaceflight launched by Roscosmos to resupply the International Space Station (ISS).
+It was the 174th flight of a Progress spacecraft.

 History

 The Progress-MS is an uncrewed freighter based on the Progress-M featuring improved avionics.
 This improved variant first launched on 21 December 2015.
 It has the following improvements: